hallmx/nbds_colab/README.md

 # nbds_colab
-> Literate programming for data science using nbdev, jupytemplate and Google Colaboratory
+> Literate programming for data science using nbdev, Jupytemplate and Google Colaboratory

-Nbds_colab is a template repository for small to medium sized data science projects which use the nbdev programming system and Google Colaboratory.
-It combines the best features of the following to give a complete low friction workflow for your project, from first code to package release:
+nbds_colab is a template repository for small to medium sized data science projects which use the nbdev programming system from within Google Colaboratory.
+It combines the best features of the following to give quick project start-up followed by a complete low friction workflow, from first code to package release:

 * Fastai.nbdev - exploratory programming, automated documentation generation, integrated testing and easy PyPi package release [nbdev](https://github.com/fastai/nbdev//)

 * Google Colaboratory & Drive - low cost cloud computing with acceleration [Colaboratory](https://colab.research.google.com/)

-* Jupytemplate - standardized notebooks for data science [xstreamsrl](https://github.com/xtreamsrl/jupytemplate)
+* Jupytemplate - standardized notebooks for data science [xstreamsrl Jupytemplate](https://github.com/xtreamsrl/jupytemplate)

 * Full GitHub integration

 ## Getting started

 The following assumes a working knowledge of the nbdev exploratory programming system, Jupiter notebooks, Google Colaboratory (Colab), Google Drive and GitHub.
-For more information on nbdev view the [nbdev documentation](http://nbdev.fast.ai/) and on how nbdev works with Google Colaboratory, the [nbd_colab docs]((https://github.com/hallmx/nbd_colab).
+For more information on nbdev read the [nbdev documentation](http://nbdev.fast.ai/) and on how nbdev works with Google Colaboratory, the [nbd_colab docs]((https://github.com/hallmx/nbd_colab).

 * Make sure you are logged in to your GitHub account then click [nbds_colab_template](https://github.com/hallmx/nbds_colab/generate) to go to the template repo on GitHub.
 Enter a name for your project and click 'Create repository from template'.
 A new repo based on the template will be created in your GitHUb.